aggie-d/SASE_Hack2026/README.md

 ## Challenges we ran into

-The worst hurdle for us as a team was definitely the experience gap between some of our members, and getting those who weren’t as acquainted with Git and languages up to date and ready to work.
+The biggest hurdle for us as a team was definitely the experience gap between some of our members, and getting those who weren’t as acquainted with Git and languages up to date and ready to work.
 Additionally, getting each teammate’s work to fit together required consistent amounts, balances, and payment statuses across the app alongside proficient Git usage from everyone, including people who had barely even used it before.
 We also had to keep conversion calculations accurate, handle payments that remained pending, and build safeguards against counting the same confirmation twice.

 ## Accomplishments that we’re proud of